Odessa, Washington

 Odessa is a town in Lincoln County, Washington, United States.
-The population was 910 at the 2010 census.
+The population was 896 at the 2020 census.

 History

 A post office called Odessa has been in operation since 1898.
-The area was originally built up chiefly by Russians, and was named after Odessa, in present-day Ukraine.
+The area was originally built up chiefly by Volga Germans, and was named after Odesa, Ukraine.

 Odessa was officially incorporated on September 25, 1902.

 Geography

 Odessa is located at 47°20′N 118°41′W (47.3332, -118.6882) in southeastern Lincoln County near the border with Adams County.

 Washington State Routes 21 and 28 have a junction in Odessa.
 State Route 21 connects Odessa with U.S. Route 2 to the north and Interstate 90 to the south.
 State Route 28 provides east-west connections with communities in Lincoln County and to the west in Grant County.

 Crab Creek passes through Odessa, and State Route 28 roughly follows its path in the broader Odessa area.
 The town lies near the middle of the Channeled Scablands region, carved by the Missoula Floods at the end of the last ice age.

 According to the United States Census Bureau, the town has a total area of 0.82 sqmi, all of it land.